midnightntwrk/midnight-architecture/adrs/0012-inter-contract-calls.md

    Some circuits implement functionality that does not modify the state of a contract.
 These are analogous to static functions in Java.
 The Compact standard library contains such functions.

+   How are "pure" functions implemented?
+Are keys created for them?
+Is their execution proven?

 ### Other Open Questions

 1. What account API is available to contracts?